rust-lang/rfcs/text/0000-futures.md

 intent, however, is for most of what's in the futures crate to eventually make its way into `std`.

+## Working with `Pin`

+The details of `Pin` have been discussed extensively elsewhere, but it's worth reiterating a few key points here.

+First, `Pin` should be understood analogously to `&` or `&mut`: it is a way of stating both a set of permissions you have, and some knowledge about what the code around you might be doing.
+In particular, `Pin<'a, T>` means you have unique access to `T` for lifetime `'a`, and you're guaranteed that the `T` within will never be moved again.

+If you're writing futures by hand and do not internally borrow -- the case for all existing futures code -- you can *generally* work with `Pin` as if it were `&mut`.
+In particular, for a concrete "leaf" future (which does not take other futures as arguments), `Pin` can be safely turned into `&mut`, and the `Unpin` auto trait does this automatically through `DerefMut`.

+On the other hand, code that takes unknown futures must take some care with movement.
+There are essentially two options:

+- **Ensure that the unknown future is moveable**.
+You can either box it (or otherwise put it in its own allocation, e.g. a linked list as with `FuturesUnordered`) or have your client ensure `Unpin` holds.

+- **Work with pinned futures directly**.
+At present this requires some unsafe code, but early experience converting the futures combinators suggests that there are extremely regular patterns of usage that can be codified into safe abstractions.

+Thus, in general there's always a trivial and safe way to convert existing code to deal with pinning.
+At worst, this trivial migration involves some additional allocation, which can be tuned later.

+It's worth noting, too, that **these tradeoffs are not specific to the `Pin` approach, but will affect *any* means of offering borrowing across yield points**.

+@Nemo157 helpfully [sketched](https://github.com/rust-lang/rfcs/pull/2395#discussion_r179926331) this story in a couple of example.

 ## Details for `no_std` compatibility

 The APIs proposed above are almost entirely compatible with `core`, except for a